pingcap/docs-cn/benchmark/benchmark-sysbench-v5.1.0-vs-v5.0.2.md

 ---
 title: TiDB Sysbench Performance Test Report -- v5.1.0 vs. v5.0.2
+summary: TiDB v5.1.0 shows a 19.4% improvement in Point Select performance compared to v5.0.2.
+However, the Read Write and Update Index performance is slightly reduced in v5.1.0.
+The test was conducted on AWS EC2 using Sysbench with specific hardware and software configurations.
+The test plan involved deploying, importing data, and performing stress tests.
+Overall, v5.1.0 demonstrates improved Point Select performance but reduced performance in other areas.
 ---

 # TiDB Sysbench Performance Test Report -- v5.1.0 vs. v5.0.2